ErikEverton/RECIPES/README.md

 ### /recipes/schema.sql

-Here we create all the we're going to use.
+Here we create all the tables we're going to use.

 ### /tests